-59.3 Each bargaining unit member shall pay, through payroll deductions, an additional one and one half percent (1.5%) of PERSable compensation for a total PERS contribution of nine and one half percent (9.5%) for classic members in tier one (1) and tier two (2), and one and one half percent (1.5%) above the contribution rate set by CaIPERS for PEPRA tier three (3) members.
+60.3 Each bargaining unit member shall pay, through payroll deductions, an additional one and one half percent (1.5%) of PERSable compensation for a total PERS contribution of nine and one half percent (9.5%) for classic members in tier one (1) and tier two (2), and one and one half percent (1.5%) above the contribution rate set by CaIPERS for PEPRA tier three (3) members.
 Contribution of half the normal cost shall be determined by the Annual CaIPERS valuation.
 In accordance with PEPRA half the normal cost shall change only if the normal cost identified in the Annual CaIPERS valuation changes by one percent (1%) or more.
 Said contribution shall be made by the employee on a pre-tax basis in accordance with Section 414(h)(2) of the Internal Revenue Code.

-Tier 1 Tier 2 Tier 3 Benefit Formula 3% @ 60 2.5% @ 55 2% @ 62 Final Compensation Single highest year final compensation Single highest year final compensation Three year average final compensation Hire Date Hired before July 8, 2012 Hired on/after July 8, 2012 or worked for a New members hired on/after January 1, 2013
+Tier 1 Tier 2 Tier 3

+Benefit Formula 3% @ 60 2.5% @ 55 2% @ 62

+Final Compensation Single highest Single highest Three year average

+year final year final final compensation

+compensation compensation

+Hire Date Hired before July Hired on/after New members

+8, 2012 July 8, 2012 or hired on/after

+worked for a January 1, 2013

+PERS (or

+reciprocal)

+agency within

+the last six

+months

-59.4 Miscellaneous eligibility for each retirement tier shall be as follows:
+60.4 Miscellaneous eligibility for each retirement tier shall be as follows: